 - Ways to engage with your customers — potential and existing customers — such as email marketing, Live Chat, a way for you to receive feedback or comments on your digital products, and an internal, subscribers-only blog with exclusive content for your members.

 - Ability to do marketing easily (and for the platform to connect with the marketing tools you’ll end up using).
 You can’t have a platform that’s closed off in a forced eco-system or with proprietary tools (that may or may not work).
-For instance, Wix is almost closed off and only works with its own email marketing software, appointment booking widgets, and other apps.
-Squarespace and Weebly offer proprietary marketing software (and I can’t vouch for that).

 - Look for platforms that provide excellent, genuine, and all-round support.
 You don’t need companies that tell you that your support is “email only”.
 Or you don’t want companies that don’t take a genuine interest in the success of your business.